 The common denominator in any analysis - whether it is man-made or natural water body at issue, is whether the water is "susceptible to use as a highway of commerce" or constructed with the intent to be used as the same.
-Water supply facilities built on traditional navigable waters remain jurisdictional, those that are constructed on what may have qualified as tributaries or adjacent wetlands if they were analyzed under the 2015 Rule would not.3
+Water supply facilities built on traditional navigable waters remain jurisdictional; those that are constructed on what may have qualified as tributaries or adjacent wetlands under the 2015 Rule, would not remain jurisdictional.